USNavalResearchLaboratory/eispac/README.md

 * Expanded documentation
 * More unit and integration tests
 * More detailed logging (with option to send all log information to a file)
-* Scripts for quickly viewing data and spectra fits
-* Scripts and routines for creating new fit templates
 * Consider adding a subclass of `NDCubeSequence` which can hold multiple spectral windows
 * Consider storing the output fit parameters in another `NDCube`
-* Restructure project to use the Sunpy affiliated package template?